jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 developed half a world away from the tundra
 and the ocean’s frozen fingers scraping the pebbled shoreline.

-South of us the salmon run like clockwork
+South of us salmon run like clockwork
 from summer into fall, first the Chinook,
 the Sockeye, then the Coho feeding our brothers,